URSec/CheckedC-Tutorial-PLDI22/3c/tiny-bignum-c/DEMO.md

 Another valid approach would have been to use `2 * WORD_SIZE + 1` rather than `nbytes - i + 1` as the size argument to `snprintf` to make it clearer when looking at the `snprintf` call in isolation that truncation cannot occur.
 Ideally, the Checked C compiler would still be able to verify that `snprintf(str + i, 2 * WORD_SIZE + 1, ...)` is safe because of the loop condition that `nbytes >= i + 2 * WORD_SIZE`.
 However, the compiler currently doesn't support this kind of reasoning, so we'd have to use a `_Dynamic_bounds_cast` like the one above anyway.
 If we want to detect truncation, yet another approach would be to use a wrapper function for `snprintf` that raises an assertion error on truncation.
 </details>

 At this point the code compiles again, and the tests work properly.
-We <a href="https://github.com/correctcomputation/checkedc-tiny-bignum-c/commit/157871636d94df7ddac166c4585f4d3c1be95227" data-commit-subject="migrate bignum_to_string to snprintf">commit these changes</a> with the message "manual commit: migrate bignum_to_string to snprintf".
+We <a href="https://github.com/secure-sw-dev/checkedc-tiny-bignum-c/commit/82c56f6a6a5e63da3e36fdd7881e3d726d4fd413" data-commit-subject="migrate bignum_to_string to snprintf">commit these changes</a> with the message "manual commit: migrate bignum_to_string to snprintf".

 ## Putting all the code in a checked region

-We've seen that by default, Checked C lets us mix checked and unchecked operations, but its safety guarantee applies only to checked operations.
+We've seen that by default, Checked C lets us mix checked and unchecked operations, but its safety guarantee applies only to code in designated *checked regions*.
 Ultimately, we'd like to place as much of the code as possible in checked regions to make it easier to see what (if any) unchecked operations remain whose safety we have to reason about manually.
 We can do this by adding `#pragma CHECKED_SCOPE on` at the beginning of each `.c` file, which places all subsequent code in a checked region.

 Adding `#pragma CHECKED_SCOPE on` to the beginning of a file forces all code within it, including code from expanded `#include`s, to be considered in a checked regiond.
 This isn't a problem for us because we're applying it to the entire program at once and all the external headers we use (such as `stdio.h`) are compatible with `#pragma CHECKED_SCOPE on`.
 In a header file, it's good practice to localize the designation of a checked region to that file, thus: